Luke 2:16-21 Reflection: The Shepherds Announces the Birth of Jesus

 21 When eight days were completed for his circumcision, he was named Jesus, the name given him by the angel before he was conceived in the womb.

-1. The good news about the birth of the savior was first announced to shepherds, not to educated people or those with authorities.
-They were very ordinary people yet they were privileged to hear the voice of angels proclaiming the coming of the Messiah.
-God has a soft heart for people who are looked down upon.
-David was of course a shepherd but God made him the greatest king of Israel.
-Later, Jesus Himself will be called by John the Baptist as the lamb who will take away the sins of the world.
+The good news about the birth of the savior was first announced to shepherds, not to educated people or those with authorities.
+They were considered humble and marginalized in Jewish society yet they were privileged to hear the voice of angels proclaiming the coming of the Messiah.
+This highlights God’s inclusivity and preference for the overlooked.
+King David, the ancestor of Jesus, was of course a shepherd but God made him the greatest king of Israel.
 Moreover, Jesus Himself will become the Good Shepherd who takes care for all of us.

 Happy New year to everyone.